There are many beautiful places to visit in Colombia.

 *Contributed by Bailey, Destinationless Travel

 San Andres Island is a small island paradise.
 And when I say “small”, I mean it!
-There is a road that wraps around the perimeter of the entire island and it is only 26 kilometers long!
+There is a road that wraps around the perimeter of the entire island and it is only 26 kilometers (more than 17 miles) long!
 Rent a buggy, scooter, or even golf cart (get yours here) and you can explore the entire island easily stopping at remote (and picturesque) beaches along the way.

 Besides beaches, there are lots of other things to do at San Andres Island.
 Be sure to go scuba diving (you can sign up for that here), snorkeling at Johnny Cay, walk the sandbar to Rocky Cay, see wild iguanas, have cocktails on the beach, and just simply relax!